tiascott01/14_NavelBiodiversity_Challenge/README.md

     </p>

-** If The pointer gauge is not functioning correctly, clearing the cache will reset it to normal functionality. **
+** If The pointer gauge is not functioning correctly, clearing your browser cache will reset it to normal functionality. **

 ## Resources and Citations